conduktor/conduktor-coding-challenge/frontend-developers/README.md

 ## Technical requirements

-- React v17+
+- React v17+, hooks etc.
 - TypeScript 4.3+ (no JavaScript)
 - Ant Design
-- To fetch the topics and the data, build a mock rest API online (to use Axios and React hooks)
+- To fetch the topics and the data, build a quick and dirty REST API or or use an online mock service

 ## Design Inspiration

-Our existing product:
+Our existing product (list of topics that we can "consume" messages from):

 <img src="https://user-images.githubusercontent.com/3936459/129449736-1f953556-30e9-44af-b753-fab8806fde69.png" width=500 />